ComputeCanada/ansible-mc-hub/README.md

 3. If you created a new SAML service provider, you need to register it with your identity provider.
 Simply send to the identity provider manager your metadata URL: `http://mc.computecanada.dev/Shibboleth.sso/Metadata` (where `mc.computecanada.dev` corresponds to your FQDN).

-4. Once your service provider is registered, you can navigate to the URL of Magic Castle UI and start building clusters.
+4. Once your service provider is registered, you can navigate to the URL of MC Hub and start building clusters.

 > If you ever need to make changes to a configuration file, make the modification and run the Ansible playbook again.